3000 Cups of Deceit

 It’s really complicated, but I’m not a journalist.
 I don’t take a lot of notes.
 David [Oliver Relin] and I collaborated.
 He did nearly all the writing, and along with hundreds of interviews of those involved in the story, I helped him piece together the whole timeline, and from that we started creating the narrative arc and everything….
 What happens then is, when you re-create the scenes, you have my recollections, the different memories of those involved, you have his writing, and sometimes things come out different.
 In order to be convenient, there were some omissions.
 If we included everything I did from 1993 to 2003 it would take three books to write it.
 So there were some omissions and compressions.

-In fact, there are dozens of demonstrable falsehoods in both Three Cups of Tea, and its sequel, Stones into Schools, which cannot be passed off as “omissions and compressions.”
-Mortenson’s outlandish claim, for example, that he was kidnapped by the Taliban in South Waziristan, when actually he was hosted there by gracious tribesmen who treated him as an honored guest, and had no connection whatsoever with the Taliban.
+In fact, there are dozens of significant falsehoods in both Three Cups of Tea and its sequel, Stones into Schools, which cannot be passed off as “omissions and compressions.”
+Mortenson’s outrageous claim, for instance, that he was kidnapped by the Taliban in South Waziristan, when actually he was hosted by gracious tribesmen who treated him as an honored guest, and had no connection with the Taliban.

-When Heard interviewed Mortenson, he grilled him about the veracity of the CAI creation myth described in Three Cups of Tea, which relies on Mortenson’s claim that he blundered into Korphe after taking a wrong fork in the trail leading down from K2.
+When Alex Heard interviewed Mortenson, he grilled him about the veracity of the CAI creation myth described in Three Cups of Tea, which relies on Mortenson’s claim that he blundered into Korphe after taking a wrong fork in the trail leading down from K2, and thereby missed a crucial bridge across the Braldu River that led to his intended destination, Askole.
 “But you stand by the Korphe story as it was written?”
 Heard asked.

 “Well, there are discrepancies that, again, have to do with compression of events,” Mortenson replied, while remaining adamant that these “discrepancies” didn’t impugn the essential truth of his story.
 Mortenson explained that he spent the final night of his trek down from K2 with his climbing partner, Scott Darsney, and their two porters, Yakub and Mouzafer, near the snout of the Biafo Glacier, which is seven miles above Askole.
 “The next morning,” Mortenson said,